Cheapest Full Coverage Car Insurance

 *These rates are based on clean driving records.
 Adding violations like speeding tickets or at-fault accidents will increase your costs beyond these base premiums.

-After analyzing the top national car insurance providers, Travelers, Progressive, and GEICO emerged as the best full coverage car insurance companies.
-Travelers earns the highest MoneyGeek score of 4.7 out of 5, with the strongest affordability rating in the group and a coverage score that reflects its broad range of optional protections.
-The best provider depends on what you're optimizing for: Travelers leads on value, Progressive on coverage depth, and GEICO on pure affordability.
+Travelers, Progressive and GEICO rank as the best full coverage car insurance companies in MoneyGeek's analysis of the top national providers.
+Travelers earns the highest MoneyGeek score of 4.7 out of 5, with the strongest affordability rating in the group and a broad range of optional protections.
+Progressive follows at 4.6 with the highest coverage score.
+The right pick depends on your priorities.
+Travelers leads in value and GEICO in price.
+Progressive scores highest on coverage depth.

 Travelers4.74.94.44.8